funyin/funyin/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Here is what you should know about me:

 - 🔭 I’m currently working on ...
 A Movie Streaming App
 - 🌱 I’m currently learning ...
 Typescript